papr8ka/-lwjgl-basics-wiki/Lerp-Blur-Brief.md

 }
 ```

+We can also achieve the same on GL 1.0+ devices with `GL_TEXTURE_LOD_BIAS`, `GL_TEXTURE_MIN_LOD` and `GL_TEXTURE_MAX_LOD`.

 The result is that we can "fake" a real-time blur without any extra draw passes or FBOs.
-The blur is by no means accurate, but on small resolutions it looks good.
+The blur is by no means accurate, but on small resolutions it looks pretty good.

 ![MipmapBlur](http://i.imgur.com/FAROj.gif)

 <sup>(Shown in grayscale for better GIF quality)</sup>

-You can see a full implementation of the above technique, as well as a solution that doesn't rely on `bias`, in the following article:
+You can see a full implementation of the above technique, as well as a solution that doesn't rely on `bias` parameter, in the following article:
 [OpenGL ES Blurs](OpenGL-ES-Blurs)